-Mao is a Fellow of the Royal Society of Chemistry and the American Institute for Medical and Biological Engineering.
-A member of the National Academy of Inventors, Mao holds 23 U.S. patents, six international patents, and more than 60 provisional U.S. patent applications.
+Mao has been elected a Fellow of the National Academy of Inventors, the American Institute for Medical and Biological Engineering, and the Royal Society of Chemistry.
+He holds 35 issued U.S. patents, six international patents, and more than 60 provisional U.S. patent applications.
 He is co-founder of LifeSprout Inc. and SpaceTime Therapeutics, LLC.
 Mao was the recipient of the Young Investigator Award at the National University of Singapore in 2002 and the National Science Foundation Faculty CAREER Award in 2008.
-He also won the Johns Hopkins University’s 2015 Cohen Translational Engineering Award, the 2016 Louis B. Thalheimer Award for Translational Research, and a 2018 Johns Hopkins Discovery Award in 2016, 2018, 2019, and 2022.
+He also won the Johns Hopkins University’s Cohen Translational Engineering Award in 2015 and 2021, the Louis B. Thalheimer Award for Translational Research in 2016 and 2020, and the Johns Hopkins Discovery Award in 2016, 2018, 2019, and 2022.

 He received his BS degree in chemistry and a PhD in polymer chemistry from Wuhan University in China in 1988 and 1993, respectively.
 From 1995 to 1998, he pursued his postdoctoral training in the Department of Biomedical Engineering at the Johns Hopkins University School of Medicine.
 He was a co-principal investigator at Johns Hopkins in Singapore from 1999 to 2003, prior to joining the faculty of Whiting School of Engineering.